-On June 13, 2018, the Company's shareholders decided to award 2,000 thousand shares of employee restricted shares to the Company's full-time employees who meet the certain requirements.
+On June 17, 2020, the Company's shareholder meeting approved to award 1,200 thousand shares of employee restricted shares to the Company's full-time employees who meet the certain requirements.
 The restricted shares have been registered with and approved by the Securities and Futures Bureau of the FSC.
-On November 7, 2018, the Board of Directors decided to issue the restricted shares on an installment basis.
-The Company issued the first restricted shares of 1,880 thousand shares, and the effective date was January 14, 2019.
+On November 4, 2020, the Board of Directors decided to issue the restricted shares on an installment basis.
+The the effective date was January 11, 2021.

-1,880 thousand shares of the aforementioned restricted shares were issued without consideration.
+The aforementioned restricted shares were issued without consideration.
 20%, 20%, 30%, and 30% of the restricted shares were vested when the employees continue to provide service for at least 1 year, 2 years, 3 years, and 4 years from the registration and the effective date, and at the same time, meet the performance requirement.
 After the issuance, the restricted shares are kept by a trust, which is appointed by the Company, before they are vested.
 These restricted shares shall not be sold, pledged, transferred, gifted or by any other means of disposal to third parties during the custody period.
 The voting rights of these shares are executed by the custodian, and the custodian shall act based on the law and regulations.